Montana Conservation Corps

 • Forbearance for certain student loans while serving with AmeriCorps.

-• FREE Health Insurance* (members serving in 675 slots and above)
+• FREE Health Insurance* (members serving over 4 months)

-• Member Assistance Program (MAP) FREE access to 24/7 behavioral health resources.
-Also includes financial planning, legal assistance, life coaching, and more!
+• Member Assistance Program: Free 24/7 access to confidential behavioral health counseling, financial assistance, medical/legal advocacy, and more!

 • Living Allowance